steph-xue/react-notes/README.md

 ## Overview

-This project is a notes application with a resizable sidebar and editor, built to practice working with third party libraries in React.
+This project is a notes web application with a resizable sidebar and editor, built to practice working with third party libraries in React.
 The interface is split into two panels, a sidebar listing every note and an editor for writing and previewing the selected one, with a draggable divider between them so either panel can be resized.
 Notes are written in Markdown and can be instantly converted to a formatted HTML preview.
 All notes are saved directly in the browser's local storage, so they persist between visits without needing a backend or database.

 <br>